Refrigerator Water Filter Problems & How to Fix Them

 Bad taste after change Carbon fines / air Flush 2–3 gallons

-Musty smell Expired filter / mold Replace filter + clean nozzle
+Musty smell Expired filter / mold Replace + clean nozzle

-Chlorine smell Expired or fake filter Replace with genuine EDR1RXD1
+Chlorine smell Expired or fake filter Replace with genuine OEM filter

-Low water pressure Not seated / clogged Re-seat filter or replace
+Low water pressure Not seated / clogged Re-seat or replace

 No water at all Valve closed / lock on Check valve + dispenser lock